mit-cml/yrtoolkit/yr/tutorials/PICaboo.md

 # Challenge

-Everyone online seems to be talking about a new set of buzzwords —machine learning (ML) and artificial intelligence (AI).
-But what do these words mean?
-How can a machine learn something and exhibit intelligence?
-In this two part tutorial, you will learn about the basics of ML and AI and then explore an example of machine learning called image classification.
-You will create an app that intelligently responds to your actions!
+How can a machine learn about the world?
+In some ways computers are like very young babies, always soaking up new examples and trying to put what they sense into different buckets — dog, cat, familiar face, stranger.
+In this two-part tutorial, you will learn about a type of artificial intelligence (AI) called machine learning (ML), exploring an example called “image classification” — a way for computers to put what they see into various buckets.
+You will create an app that sees a human gesture that you make and intelligently responds!

 If you haven’t set up your computer and mobile device for App Inventor, go to the “Setup Your Computer” tab below.
 Otherwise, go directly to the “PICaboo” tab to start the tutorial.